BrunoMMendonca/forecast-alchemy-studio/AI Memory/Workflow Summary.md

   - User can see which SKUs/models are optimized (and by which method), queued, or in progress.
   - User can manually adjust parameters (Manual mode), but cannot trigger optimization directly.
   - The user can pick the best model for each SKU.
 Automatic model selection happens, but the user can override it.
-  - **Persistence:** All results, selections, and queue state are persisted to localStorage and restored on reload.
+  - **Persistence:** All results, selections, and queue state are persisted to localStorage and restored on reload. **(Note: This is planned for migration to a full backend database with user accounts for true persistence.)**

 - **Tune (In Development):**
   - With a model selected for each SKU, a "final" single forecast per SKU is shown alongside cleaned historical data.